 NOTE: The semolina particles tend to get stuck in the fine facial hair so it’s necessary that you wash your face soon after a quick scrub.

 5. SKIN GLOWING FACE MASSAGE:

 Put the orange peel powder to good use for massaging the face before a scrub.
-Or, use it to massage the face before bedtime to wake up to pampered skin in the morning!
+Or, use it to massage the face at bedtime to wake up to pampered skin in the morning!

-To a tablespoon of curd/yogurt add a teaspoon orange peel powder.
+To a tablespoon of curd/yogurt add a teaspoon of orange peel powder.